gdw-workshop/2018_GDW_Workshop/exercises/Blast_exercise.md

 This should be saved in the downloads folder as "sequence.fasta"
 Now let's BLAST!!!
 ```
-# Make a new folder move into it
+# Make a new folder and move into it
 mkdir BLAST_PRACTICE
 cd BLAST_PRACTICE